Biological & Biomedical Sciences

 What Will The Project Involve?

-Projects will change every year but last year's students went pond dipping at Van Mildert College.
-The aim of their project was to find out whether the college had been successful at bringing life back to their pond and also to suggest ways to increase insect diversity.
+Projects will change every year.
+Previous projects have aimed for students to find out whether Van Mildert college had been successful at bringing life back to their pond and also to suggest ways to increase insect diversity.
 The students spent two days sampling the water and analysing it in the labs, then the rest of the week writing up a lab report on their findings.

 A-level subject requirements:

-- Biology or Chemistry at A-level or equivalent, plus another Science subject at A-level or equivalent
+- Biology, Chemistry or Human Biology at A-level, or equivalent, plus another science subject at A-level, or equivalent, is required

 Typical offer if you are successful on Supported Progression: